pustotnik/zenmake/docs/why.rst

 **Meson**

-It’s really not a bad build system which uses ninja as a backend to build.
+It’s really not a bad build system which uses ninja as a backend to build by default.
 I have tried to use it but didn't like some of its features:

 -  It tries to be smart when it's not necessary.